 If you want to go faster than the average speed of your e-bike, you need to pedal harder.
 Most e-bike owners pedal harder to go faster and save on battery.
 It also helps in riding up hills or riding rough terrain.

 Some people also pedal faster when they see their battery draining.
-Relying ultimately on the e-bike assistance will drain its battery fast.
+Relying ultimately on the e-bike throttle will drain its battery faster.

 How fast do electric mountain bikes go?
 Does the motor affect its speed?